We have reached our maximum capacity!

 - OPTIONAL FIELD TRIPS -

-Please add these to your initial registration if you'd like by scrolling to bottom of the form after making your class selections!
+Please add these to your initial registration if you'd like by scrolling to the bottom of the form after making your class selections!

 Beach Field trip cost: 15.00 Marriott Theatre cost: TBD